Add Hardware-Backed Sign-In to Your Application

 cnf | object | Confirmation claim containing key binding information per RFC 7800.
 Includes a kid field referencing the specific credential used. |

-Example ID token payload with Vouch-specific claims:
+Example ID token payload:

 {